University High School (Orlando, Florida)

-University High School is a public high school in Orlando, Florida opened in 1990.
+University High School is a public high school in Orlando, Florida, which opened in 1990.
 The school is a part of Orange County Public Schools and is located about a mile from the University of Central Florida.
 University High School serves the East Orlando neighborhoods of Union Park, Alafaya, University, Cypress Springs, and other unincorporated parts of East Orange County.

 University High School offers the International Baccalaureate (IB) magnet program, and a Performing Fine Arts magnet program which began in the 2019–20 school year.
 University High School also has a well known Athletic Training program, Veterinary Assisting program, Culinary Program, Dual Enrollment and Advanced Placement (AP) classes.
 The school has been named a Blue Ribbon School of Excellence.

-The school's mascot is a Florida Cougar named Casey the Cougar.
+The school's mascot is a Florida cougar named Casey the Cougar.
 The school colors are navy blue and vegas gold.
 University's main rival is Colonial High School.
 University and Colonial face off in an annual football game known as Crush Colonial or the Boot Game; the winner takes home the Boot trophy and hosts next year's rival game at their school.

 University High School's main campus is designed in a square architectural layout with a courtyard in the middle, with classrooms are located in buildings surrounding the main plaza.
 Along with this, the main campus includes the 25th building (a separate two-story building, built in 2011) and two rows of portables located at both west and east ends of the school.
 The East or Innovation Campus (formerly the Freshman Campus) is located across the street from the Main Campus and is predominantly unused due to plans to tear the campus down.
 Nonetheless, many of the East Campus's remaining portables and cafeteria are still of use to the school and students.
-University High School's campus's design differs greatly from other OCPS High Schools.
+University High School's campus's design differs greatly from other OCPS high schools.